What Can I Do with an Accounting Degree Besides Accounting?

 Wondering if a master's degree in accounting is worth it?
 If you're interested in a particular facet of accounting and finance and want to boost your overall expertise, going on to earn a master's degree in accounting will let you dive deeper into an area of specialization when you select a concentration in taxation, forensic accounting, or auditing.

-It is important to make the most of your education through considering your career goals and interests, said Griffith.
+It's important to make the most of your education by considering your professional and personal goals.
 Getting an internship, taking relevant electives – such as finance, financial planning and economics – and developing soft skills like communication, data analysis and problem-solving can help set an applicant apart when entering these high-demand financial careers.

 Discover more about SNHU's bachelor's in accounting: Find out what courses you'll take, skills you'll learn and how to request information about the program.